koaning/icepickle/README.md

 clf_reloaded = load('classifier.joblib')
 ```

-But this is unsafe.
-The scikit-learn documentations warns about the [security concerns](https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations) but also about potential compatibility issues.
+But this is [unsafe](https://www.youtube.com/watch?v=jwzeJU_62IQ&ab_channel=PwnFunction).
+The scikit-learn documentations even warns about the [security concerns and compatibility issues](https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations).
 The goal of this package is to offer a safe alternative to pickling for simple linear models.
-The coefficients will be saved in a `.h5` file and an be loaded into a new regression model later.
+The coefficients will be saved in a `.h5` file and can be loaded into a new regression model later.

 ```python
 from icepickle.linear_model import save_coefficients, load_coefficients